microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `headerCellItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating header cells by iterating over data.
 The default template uses `fast-data-grid-cell`, this is where authors can change that.

-*Functions:*
-- `toggleSelected(detail: DataGridSelectionChangedDetail):`
-Attempts to set the selected state of the row.
-The detail object has the following properties:

-    // the new selected value
-    newValue: boolean;

-    // if the shiftKey is pressed
-    shiftKey: boolean;

-    // if the control key is pressed
-    ctrlKey: boolean;

 *Slots:*
 - `default`
 Default slot for items

 *Events*
 - `row-focused` - Event triggered when a row or one of its internal elements is focused.

+- `selectionchanged`
+Emitted when the selected elements of the grid have been updated.

 *parts:*
 - `cellsSlot`